Mask Editor Overview

 |Text Type||Specify the type of text for the Text Area parameter.
 It can accept Plain Text, HTML Text, and MATLAB code.
 The Text Area parameter has the capability to process the HTML code and display the output in the mask dialog.
 Similarly, it can process the MATLAB code and display the output.|

 If you enter a MATLAB expression as a mask parameter input, Simulink® handles the entry in one of two ways:

 The Evaluate option is selected by default for the Edit, Check Box and Popup mask parameters.

-You can also change the mask parameter value while simulating your model on fast restart mode.
 Depending on the value specified for the Tunable attribute and the simulation mode, the mask parameter can either be read-only or read-write.